AkshatChauhanUK/traffic-forecasting-project/README.md

 Visit `http://localhost:5173`.

 ## What I'd Improve Next
 - Investigate why LSTM's walk-forward error compounds so much over 24h (junction 3 in particular) — possibly a shorter lookback window or a hybrid that blends LSTM with XGBoost's lag features
 - Deploy with a scheduled retraining pipeline instead of static model files
-- Show anomaly flags on the dashboard (currently API-only, not yet visualized)
+- Add anomaly detail panel on dashboard — clicking a flagged point should show full context (z-score, expected vs actual, nearby hours)

 ## Author
 Akshat Chauhan — built as part of a 3rd-year B.Tech CSE ML internship project.